michelmsft/GoodFood/README.md

 ## Phase 1: Backend Database for Fast Food ops

-You can use Azure CLI command sequence to create an Azure Cosmos DB account, a database named `goodfooddb`, and two containers (`menu` and `order`) with their respective partition keys.
+You can use Azure CLI command sequence to create an Azure Cosmos DB account, a database named `goodfooddb`, and two containers (`events` and `views`) with their respective partition keys.

 ### Step 1: Set Variables
 ```sh